Barca vs. Madrid threatened by political protest - WHIZ News

 The most outlandish was former Barcelona star Luis Figo’s return in a Madrid kit in 2000.
 The Portugal forward was welcomed by a showering of trash, including a pig’s head, at him by his spurned former fans.

-A close second place goes to ex-Madrid manager Jose Mourinho poking then Barcelona assistant Tito Vilanova in the eye during a mass brawl between the teams in 2011.
+A close second place goes to Madrid manager Jose Mourinho poking then Barcelona assistant Tito Vilanova in the eye during a mass brawl between the teams in 2011.

 BARCELONA DOMINANCE